Thomas Harris isn't above giving villains a crack at this trope:

 In Hogfather, Mr. Teatime kills a dog by nailing it to the ceiling.
 This isn't even because he was trying to be cruel; he simply didn't want it to bark while he was working.
 Which just shows that he's evil andcrazy.

-In Witches Abroad, Lilith de TempscireLily Weatherwax, Granny Weatherwax's sister turning some drunk coach drivers into beetles and crushing them.
-Might qualify as crossing the Moral Event Horizon, given the dog had probably been kicked fairly severely by this point.
+In Witches Abroad, Lilith de TempscireLily Weatherwax, Granny Weatherwax's sister turns some drunk coach drivers into beetles and crushes them.
+This might qualify as crossing the Moral Event Horizon, given that the dog had probably been kicked fairly severely by this point.
 The scary part is, she thinks she's the good one.

 In Making Money, Amesbury the chef doesn't like Cosmo Lavish because he once kicked Mr. Fusspot, his stepmother's funny-looking little dog who Amesbury is in charge of feeding.
 Of course, you kind of knew Cosmo Lavish was a horrible person even before Amesbury says that, but it lets Moist know that Amesbury is trustworthy and won't let people hurt the dog.

 In Night Watch Discworld, after Lord Snapcase succeeds Lord Winder as patrician, he agrees to a general amnesty for the rebels, as it will make the transition to his rule go more smoothly.
 However, despite this he orders John Keel assassinated, since even though they are not enemies he finds Keel's competence as a leader intimidating, and doesn't want him to become a threat at a later date.
 The civic leaders present, who are the ones who masterminded Winder's death, find this disgusting — even the assassin.

 Tiffany:[to the Cunning Man] But you convinced a man to kill his canary, and somehow I think that was the worst crime of them all.